Rosen Jewish Community Center: Rosen Jewish Community Center

 In 2014, the Harris Rosen Foundation confirmed plans to purchase the campus.
 Rosen had previously contributed $5.5 million for the project's construction.
 Effective June 1, 2015, the center began operating independently as the Rosen Jewish Community Center.
 Later that month, a groundbreaking ceremony was held for the second phase of an expansion project, which will include two additional wings.
 The 4,769-square-foot south wing will expand Rosen JCC's Early Childhood Learning Center by adding four classrooms and a parenting center and resource library.
 The 17,348-square-foot north wing will feature an auditorium, theater, and youth spaces.
 The auditorium will include an elevated stage, green room, and kitchen.
 Two private, soundproof music rooms will be added outside the auditorium.
 The youth area will feature a "Kid Zone" with child care services, three classrooms dedicated to an after school program called "J University", and two staff offices.
 The Early Childhood Learning Center will include an administrative office, three classrooms, and a parenting center and resource library.
 The original building's youth space will have "retrofitted enhancements" for teen and wellness programs, and the present youth wing will feature massage and physical therapy studios and a "private personal training zone".
 Rosen JCC also has plans for a room for indoor cycling and a center for teens with a "wellness-oriented" exergaming room.
 The expansion is expected to be completed in February 2016.
+In 2026, the center expanded it's services to offer kindergarten programs.

 People with memberships to JCCGO have privileges to use the Rosen JCC, though the two centers operate as separate 501(c)(3) non-profit organizations.
 Annual events hosted by the center include the food festival "Taste of the J" and a Winter Festival featuring games, rides, sledding, and a snow park.
 In 2015, Rosen JCC held its inaugural gala and golf tournament at Orlando's Rosen Shingle Creek.